Code-Institute-Submissions/conundrum/README.md

 ### Strategy
 - Design an app for those interested in solving logic based riddles.
 - As a user I would expect to be asked a question.
 If I answered correctly, I would receive some form of points and move onto the next question.
-If I answer incorrectly, I would expect to see negative points and be able to try and guess the answer again.
+If I answer incorrectly, I would expect to see no points and be able to try and guess the answer again.
 If I couldn't guess the answer I'd expect to be able to skip to the next question.
+To see how my score compares to everyone else, a leaderboard should show those results.

 ### Scope
 #### features